shand07/Skybound/README.md

 Battle dangerous enemies in tactical combat
-Discover ancient mysteries hidden beneath the world Travel across kingdoms, ruins, dungeons, and forgotten civilizations Shape Arkael’s journey through friendship, romance, and difficult choices
+Discover ancient mysteries hidden beneath the world Travel across kingdoms, ruins, dungeons, and forgotten civilizations Shape Arkael’s journey through friendship, romance, and difficult choices.

 At its core, Skybound is about adventure, loss, hope, and the bonds formed between people struggling against forces far greater than themselves.